The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Beehiiv Good Things:

-The first good thing that hit me about Beehiiv is how easy it is to make a good-looking newsletter.
+The first thing that struck me about Beehiiv is how easy it is to create a visually appealing newsletter.

 Templates are also provided.

 Unlike ConvertKit, Beehiiv offers an in-built Referral program feature.
-It is not useful for me yet, but it is valuable for those who want to reward something to their subscribers for referrals.
+It is not helpful for me yet, but it is valuable for those who want to reward something to their subscribers for referrals.

-Beehiiv also has customizable landing pages and subscribe forms.
-I also like their Welcome surveys which can be embeddable on my website.
+Beehiiv also has customizable landing pages and subscription forms.
+I also like their Welcome surveys, which can be embedded on my website.

-But there is something interesting here which I haven’t found in other best email marketing softwares.
+But there is something interesting here which I havenโt found in other best email marketing software.

 These are special links.